HYBleek/HYBleek/README.md

 ### Long-term Goal
 My long-term goal is to leverage machine learning—especially **dimension reduction on RNA/DNA-seq data** and advanced models like **Diffusion** and **Autoregressive models**—to build smarter, **personalized digital health systems**.

-I'm also currently trying to apply to **PhD programs** to further pursue this path.
+I'm also trying to apply to **PhD programs** to further pursue this path in the recent 3-5 years.

 ### Currently: Applying for a potential RA position related to computational biology in the US or Canada
 If you are interested, please email: haoyang.cui.gr@dartmouth.edu.